-Buildings 20-75 years Buildings (leased) Term of lease Vehicles, Plant and Equipment 3-20 years 5-15 years Intangible Assets
+Buildings 20-75 years Term of lease Buildings (leased) Vehicles, Plant and Equipment 3-20 years Intangible Assets 5-15 years

 Depreciation is provided on a straight-line basis, with acquisitions being depreciated in the year following purchase.
 A full year's depreciation is charged in the year of disposal.